dannyrabiz/LIDAR/README.md

 ## Output

 - A VCF file containing:
   - Variants called by both GATK and DeepVariant
   - High-confidence variants rescued by the LIDAR ensemble
-- All retained variants are annotated with caller provenance and model confidence

 ---

 ## Intended Use